evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
+This model offers a four-seat layout or an optional 4+1 layout.

 ### First row seats